azoth-lang/azoth.tools.bootstrap/Compiler.Types/README.md

 simultaneously.
 That is `a(...) + b(...)` would, in some cases, require evaluation every possible pair of overloads for both `a` and `b` to determine which worked together.
-Instead, overloading on reference capability has been removed from the language and overload resolution is determined by the antetypes.
-Once overload resolution and name binding are fixed by antetypes, then the normal reference capability based types can be determined and any errors resulting from capability violation reported.
+Instead, overloading on reference capability has been removed from the language and overload resolution is determined by the plain type.
+Once overload resolution and name binding are fixed by plain types, then the normal reference capability based types can be determined and any errors resulting from capability violation reported.

+Note: plain types used to be called antetypes and that term is still being cleaned up in the codebase.

 ## Definitions